Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: Preliminaries

 \section{Preliminaries}

 Differential privacy is a rigorous privacy framework introduced by~\cite{DworkMNS06}.
 Differential privacy is a restriction on how much the output distribution of a mechanism can change between any pair of datasets that differ only in a single individual.
-Such datasets are called neighboring, and we denote a pair of neighboring datasets as $\D \sim \D'$.
-We formally define neighboring datasets below.
+Such datasets are called neighbouring, and we denote a pair of neighbouring datasets as $\D \sim \D'$.
+We formally define neighbouring datasets below.